-What is Aikido (and the concept)…
+What is Aikido

-A way practiced for self-improvement and self-defence
+A traditional way practiced for self-improvement and self-defence

 A way practiced to develop health, balance and harmony in one’s life